Unveiling Maintenance Scheduling: The Key to Efficient Equipment Management

 Bill discovers that the valve requires a complete replacement due to damage, and as he isn’t certified to perform the necessary welding, he informs his supervisor.
 The supervisor then calls a certified welder to handle the valve replacement.
 Meanwhile, Bill disassembles the connections at the demineralizer and realizes he needs to cut new gaskets.
 After obtaining the gasket material, he completes the job.

 Now, instead of starting a new assignment, Bill assists a colleague in finishing a control valve job.
 At the end of the day, he reflects on the constant busyness required to complete even a few tasks.
-Probably having maintenance scheduling in place would have assisted Bill completing more work in a day, resulting in a greater number of jobs finished.
+How would have Bill’s day looked like had there been some maintenance planning automation in place?

 Richard D. Palmer narrates this episode in his book, Maintenance Planning and Scheduling Handbook, as he goes on elaborating the role of maintenance scheduling in everyday maintenance operations.